 About Barnard

 Guided by the belief that Only the Best Is Good Enough, Barnard Elementary School is committed to excellence for every student.
 Our community partnerships and passionate educators create an inclusive environment where all learners are supported to achieve at the highest levels.
-Through innovative and engaging programs like our Flagship Autism Program, cheerleading, DC Scores and Yearbook Club, Barnard empowers students to grow academically, socially, and emotionally, meeting every child where they are and helping them soar.
+Through innovative and engaging programs like our Flagship CES (Autism) Program, student activities such as cheerleading, DC Scores and Yearbook Club, Barnard empowers students to grow academically, socially, and emotionally, meeting every child where they are and helping them soar.

 Location: 430 Decatur St NW, Washington, D.C.
 20011*